stuyspec/stuyspec.com/README.md

 ## Contribution

 ### StuySpec StuyleGuide (in progress)
-- We use ID, not id
+- We use ID, not Id